Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies

 The goal of this section is to recall the algebraic presentation of the topological and diagrammatic categories of Sections~\ref{S:relative_handlebodies_and_cobordisms}-\ref{S:kirby_top_tangles}.
-This is done by defining three categories $\Algf$, $\tAlgt$, and $\Algt$ freely generated by modular and (anomaly-free) pre-modular Hopf algebras, and by extending the commutative diagram we had before as follows:
+This is done by defining three categories $\Algf$, $\tAlgt$, and $\Algt$ freely generated by BPH algebras (short for Bobtcheva--Piergallini Hopf algebras), and by extending the commutative diagram we had before as follows:

 Our presentation is based on \cite[Section~4] {K01} and \cite[Sections~4.7 \& 5.5]{BP11}, see also \cite[Sections~2.1 \& 2.4]{B20}.